Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

-Much of my regular traditional German cooking has meat, butter, cream, LOTS OF CREAM, and meat.
+Much of my regular traditional German recipes have meat, butter, cream, LOTS OF CREAM, and meat.
 Did I already say meat?
 Yes, lots of meat and gravy and cream and butter.
 I think I’m repeating myself, but you get the picture.

 But what about my vegan dinner guests?
-I want to give them something delicious, yet German, that won’t go against their conscience.
+I want to give them something delicious, yet German, that won’t go against their conscience and won't take a long time to make.
 That means not using any animal products such as eggs, milk, cheese, butter, cream, or meat.
 Even honey!
-These are, of course, the major items in German cooking.
+These are, of course, the major items in German cuisine.

 I could just make simple vegetarian recipes, but that doesn’t always work.
 I could try for meatless meals, but again, that doesn’t always mean vegan.
 I also needed to find a good vegan cake recipe that everyone can enjoy.
 And I don’t want to have to go shopping for strange stuff that I won’t use again.

-So this was my challenge: to imagine, and experiment, and create German-inspired easy vegan recipes!
+So this was my challenge: to imagine, and experiment, and create a vegan version of some of my favorite authentic German recipes!
 I set down my basic guidelines:

-Fortunately, there are a few German recipes that are “accidentally” vegan, such as Sauerkraut Salad, Tomato Salad, and Cucumber Salad.
-Other recipes can easily be converted to vegan recipes by substituting oil for butter, such as Crispy Roast Potatoes or Red Cabbage, or by simply omitting the meat from a recipe like Lentil Soup.
+Fortunately, there are a few German recipes that are “accidentally” vegan, such as Homemade Sauerkraut, Sauerkraut Salad, Tomato Salad, and Cucumber Salad.
+Other recipes can easily be made vegan by substituting oil for butter, such as Crispy Roast Potatoes or Red Cabbage, or by simply omitting the meat from a recipe like Lentil Soup, or replacing the bacon in this warm German potato salad with tofu bacon.

-But what about other traditional German foods besides salads, and veggies, and soups?
+But what about other traditional dishes besides salads, and veggies, and soups?
 Is there a way to reinvent recipes that include meat, and cheese, and eggs, and cream using only plant-based ingredients?
 A challenge indeed!

 Thankfully, my vegan daughter-in-law, Sylvie, loves to create recipes.
 I was thrilled when she accepted the challenge and agreed to help me create German-inspired easy vegan recipes for my website.
 Take it away, Sylvie!